emadam/Cards-GUI/README.md

 # 🃏 Cards-GUI 🖥️

-Cards-GUI is a Python-based graphical user interface (GUI) application for managing and displaying a deck of cards. ♠️♦️♥️♣️
+Cards-GUI is a Python-based graphical user interface (GUI) application for managing data.